 Judge Donovan was absolutely beside himself with anger and berated Lear for such an obnoxious act.
 He stated that if Lear had been a barrister and committed such a blatant stunt, he would have been immediately jailed for contempt of court.
 However because Lear was representing himself, the judge said that he was obliged to give him some leeway.
 However from the stunned and angry looks on the faces of the jury, I realised then that this event was the definitive turning point of the trial for me.
 Apart from the complete ineptitude of Lear's only witness, Robert Yorston VK2CAN, whom I had literally demolished in the witness box, Lear had committed so many blatant transgressions and blunders, told so many obviously transparent lies and tried to mislead the judge and jury on so many occasions, that unless a miracle occurred, Lear had no hope of winning.
 22

 Ultimately the jury dismissed all 96 imputations.
 On the 14th of March 1997, Acting Justice Brian Donovan delivered a verdict overwhelmingly in my favour.
-He also awarded full indemnity costs to me to be paid by Lear.
+He also awarded full indemnity costs to me for the entire ten years that the matter had been before the court, to be paid by Lear.
 In his summing-up, Justice Donovan was most scathing in his remarks to Lear, saying that Lear's case against me was totally worthless, absolutely without merit and was doomed to failure from the start.
-He also said that the matter had wasted over six weeks of valuable Supreme Court resources.
+He also said that the matter had wasted seven weeks of valuable Supreme Court resources.

 Judge Donovan also stated that Lear had lied to the Court and that he would be referring his transgressions to the Attorney General.
 This indicated that an investigation would be requested to determine if Lear was to be charged with offences in relation to his evidence and running of the case and possibly other matters.